Sleep Apnea & Snoring

 How NightLase™ Works

 Laser energy is used to heat the tissues of the airway causing a tightening effect which helps to keep your airway open.
 NightLase™ is performed with approximately three short treatments spaced over two months.
-Each treatment lasts 15 minutes and requires no anesthesia.
+Each treatment takes 20-30 minutes and requires no anesthesia.
 The procedure is comfortable and you can resume your daily routine immediately afterwards.
-Results are often seen after the first session.
+Results are often seen after the first session but will vary patient to patient.

 Dental treatment is an excellent investment in an individual’s medical and psychological well-being.
 Financial considerations should not be an obstacle to obtaining this important health service.
 Being sensitive to the fact that different people have different needs in fulfilling their financial obligations, we are providing the following payment options.